Sreek108/DAR-CEO/README.md

-# DAR Global — CEO Executive Dashboard (New Dataset)
+# DAR Global — CEO Executive Dashboard

 This repo uses the new CSV suite placed under `data/` and normalizes them to the app’s canonical schema, so all pages and KPIs keep working consistently.